Nomifactory/Guides/guides/Electricity.md

-Valid for Omnifactory v.1.2.2
+Valid for Nomifactory v.1.2.2
 # How does GT(CE) electricity work
 Electricity in Gregtech travels in _packets_.
 Those packets are created in very specific sizes - equal to the voltage of a GT power tier.
 For example, an LV packet is a "32V" packet meaning that it carries 32 EU.
-Packets can be sent by several blocks, most notably CEFs (in Omni), battery buffers and energy output hatches.
+Packets can be sent by several blocks, most notably CEFs (in Nomi), battery buffers and energy output hatches.
 Packets are only sent when there is a destination that has room for it.

 **Example 1**: a machine starts working from a full buffer of 1000EU and consuming 4 EU/t from it's internal buffer.
 It accepts LV current from an LV CEF (through a lossless cable or with the CEF pointed directly into the machine).
 In this case, the machine will work for 8 ticks before requesting and recieving a single packet from the CEF.
 It will then continue to send it a packet every 8 ticks.

 Note that in general, GT cables have **loss** - per every block traversed, the contents of a packet decrease.
 For example, if you transfer MV current with an 8-block-long cable with a loss of 2/block, every packet will reach the destination retaining 128-8*2=112 EU.
 That means that only 112/128=87.5% of energy will be transferred.
-However, Omnifactory has easily available lossless cables of every tier, so you don't need to worry about it.
+However, Nomifactory has easily available lossless cables of every tier, so you don't need to worry about it.

 **Trying to feed a machine a higher voltage tier than its own will destroy it**.
-Thankfully, Omni has very forgiving configs and the machine will just evaporate instead of exploding like a bomb.
+Thankfully, Nomi has very forgiving configs and the machine will just evaporate instead of exploding like a bomb.
 Similarly, **a cable will burn up if fed higher-tier voltage.**

 A packet per tick is called an **amp** (1A).
 In example 1, it can be said that the machine consumes (and recieves from the CEF) 4/32=0.125A of LV current. **Too many amps transferred through a cable will cause it to burn**.
 However, unlike GT5U and others, GTCE massively simplifies the calculations involved - it seems like it both doesn't take into account the _current_ amperage, only _potential_, so a 16x CEF connected to a single machine through a 4x cable would burn a cable, despite sending at worst two amps to it. *Additionally*, GTCE doesn't properly sum the amperage from multiple sources, resulting in this: